contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/04_wrappers/01_overview.md

 The **S3** File Store lets you wrap AWS S3 buckets to an APISpark File Store.
 You are then free to expose these files via web APIs.

 For more information jump to our [AWS S3 example](/technical-resources/apispark/guide/store/wrappers/aws "AWS S3 example section") page.

+## GitHub Wrapper

+<a href="https://github.com/" target="_blank">GitHub</a> is a web-based Git repository hosting service.

+The **GitHub** File Store lets you wrap GitHub repositories to an APISpark File Store.
+You are then free to expose these files via web APIs.

+For more information jump to our [Expose files from a GitHub repository as an API](/technical-resources/apispark/tutorials/github "Expose files from a GitHub repository as an API") tutorial.